 Next you’ll want to wire the AC input into the power supplies.
-I connected the AC inputs of the power supplies together in series, and wired that to an external power socket with a switch built in.
+I connected the AC inputs of the power supplies together in parallel, and wired that to an external power socket with a switch built in.
 I bought a panel mount DPST switch and power socket, but wasn’t able to get them to fit into the space I had.

 Then you’ll want to connect everything to the DPS modules.
 Each power supply output goes to its own DPS module power input, and the DPS module power outputs go to the banana plug sockets.
 I used 12AWG stranded wire throughout so that the connections could handle plenty of current.

 There are four short plastic standoffs on the bottom of the enclosure to mount a PCB on, I cut these off so that the power supplies could sit flush with the bottom.
 I also surrounded the DPS modules with electrical tape to prevent them from touching the power supply enclosure.

 So far the power supply has been working really well.
 I was worried about the power supplies needing a fan, but so far they have been staying cool without a fan, at least for my smaller loads.

 If I were to do this again I would look for a different enclosure, and be a lot more careful with the cutting.
 The DPS modules stick out of the front of the supply a bit since there isn’t much room inside.
 I’d also like to have physical switches to cut power to the banana plugs, I bought switches, but just didn’t have enough room in the case for them.

 Next I’d like to build a DDS function generator, and also look more into building a bench power supply from scratch, and smoothing the output of this power supply.